The Layer They Won’t Build: Why Thinking OS™ Is the Judgment They’re Not Designed For

 It is not:

-• An agent → it governs agents
+– an agent → it governs agents

-Thinking OS™ is Governed Cognition Infrastructure.
+Thinking OS™ is Refusal Infrastructure.

 Why the Judgment Layer Is the Most Powerful